 - HIIT (sprints, burpees) in short bursts increases calorie burn even after workouts.

 Studies show that mixing these methods gives better results than doing just one.
-The American Physical Activity Guidelines suggest at least 150 minutes of moderate exercise weekly.
-Plus, do strength training twice a week.
+The American Physical Activity Guidelines suggest at least 150 minutes of moderate exercise weekly and strength training twice a week.

 Building a Balanced Fitness Plan